NCFVRLab/DimensionalDoors/README.md

 Our game was built in Unreal 4.23 for the Oculus Rift.
 It will probably work with the HTC Vive but we haven't tested it.

 # How to play
-If you want to play the game clone the repo and download Unreal Engine 4.23.
+If you want to play the game go up to the top right and click on release, download DimensionalDoors.zip, then click on DimensionalDoors.exe.
+Hope you like it :smile:
-Once you've cloned the project open up file explorer, naviagate to \[Dimensional Doors place\]/DimensionalDoors and double click on DimensionalDoors.uproject.
-This will launch the project in Unreal.
-It'll take a while to do this since this the first time the game has been opened on your computer

 ## Lighting
 Once you've done that I'd suggest building the lighting for all the levels, that way you'll see the game how we intended not with the quick rendering, you can do this by clicking the build button at the top.
 Depending on the level and how fast your game is it can take a few minutes to build the lighting.
 For reference on my computer (Intel i7-8750H), production lighting and on the Ocean level which is the slowest to load it took 13 minutes.
 To save you time I suggest you build a lower lighting quality on the Ocean level, you can do this by clicking the drop down on the build button going to lighting quality then choose which setting you want.